ropensci/roweb/_posts/2014-10-23-introducing-rocker.md

   instrumented version of R-devel via a recent compiler build
 + [rocker-versioned](https://github.com/rocker-org/rocker-versioned)
   aims to provided containers with 'versioned' previous R releases and matching packages

+Other repositories will probably be added as new needs and opportunities are identified.

 ### Deprecation